Musk cites whistleblower as new reason to exit Twitter deal

 The Associated Press

-Tesla CEO Elon Musk and Twitter lobbed more accusations at each other Tuesday in the latest round of legal filings over Musk’s efforts to rescind his offer to buy the social media platform.
+Tesla CEO Elon Musk and Twitter lobbed more accusations at each other Tuesday over revelations by a Twitter whistleblower, who has taken center stage in Musk’s effort to back out of an agreement to buy the social media platform for $44 billion.

-Musk filed more paperwork in his bid to terminate the deal, this time based on information in a whistleblower complaint filed by Twitter’s former head of security.
+In a filing with the Securities and Exchange Commission, Musk said his legal team notified Twitter that information in a whistleblower complaint filed by Peiter Zatko, Twitter’s former head of security, provided additional reasons for ending the deal.

-Twitter fired back by saying Musk’s attempt to back out is “invalid and wrongful.”
+Twitter fired back, saying that Musk’s attempt to terminate the acquisition is “invalid and wrongful” and that it it was based solely on third-party statements that it claims are “riddled with inconsistencies and inaccuracies and lack important context.”

-In a filing with the Securities and Exchange Commission, Musk said his legal team notified Twitter of “additional bases” for ending the deal on top of the ones given in the original termination notice issued in July.

-Twitter has sued Musk, asking the Delaware Chancery Court to force him to go through with the $44 billion deal.
+Twitter has asked the Delaware Chancery Court to force Musk, a billionaire, to go through with the deal.
 A high-stakes trial is set to start the week of Oct.
-17.

-In a letter to Twitter Inc., which was included in the filing, Musk’s advisors cited the whistleblower report by former executive Peiter Zatko — also known by his hacker handle “Mudge.”

-The Musk letter, addressed to Twitter’s Chief Legal Officer Vijaya Gadde, said Zatko’s allegations provide extra reasons to end the deal if the July termination notice “is determined to be invalid for any reason.”
+17, although Musk is now also seeking to postpone it by a month.

-Billionaire Musk has spent months alleging that the company he agreed to acquire undercounted its fake and spam accounts, which means he doesn’t have to go through with the deal.
+Musk has spent months alleging that the company he agreed to acquire has undercounted its fake and spam accounts.
+The company’s alleged misstatements, he argues, mean that he shouldn’t have to go through with the deal.

-In a separate SEC filing, Twitter responded to what it called Musk’s latest “purported termination,” saying it’s “based solely on statements made by a third party that, as Twitter has previously stated, are riddled with inconsistencies and inaccuracies and lack important context.”

 Zatko received a subpoena Saturday from Musk’s team compelling him to testify in what Zatko’s lawyers emphasized would be an “involuntary” deposition ahead of the coming courtroom battle between Twitter and Musk.